Stickano/ArchCheatSheet/README.md

 My local Arch Linux (wiki)/cheat sheet

 Created in [Zim Desktop Wiki](http://zim-wiki.org/).
-You download the content of the wiki, along with Zim, to have a local example of this content.
+You download the content of this repository, along with Zim, to have a local example of this Cheat Sheet.
 A live example can be found at [sloa.dk](https://sloa.dk/archCheat/Home.html).

 ## Good-to-know